 The global commercial UAV market size was valued at USD 500 million in 2014 and is expected to grow at a CAGR of approximately 17% over the forecast period.
-Surging application in government and retail industry sector is expected to drive the global market for the next seven years.
-These are autonomous or remote controlled aerial vehicles which include drones, remotely piloted aerial vehicles, and unpiloted aerial vehicles, exclusively used to fasten the certain processes while reducing the risk to human lives.
+Surging applications in the government and retail industry sector are expected to drive the global market for the next few years.
+These are autonomous or remote-controlled aerial vehicles, which include drones, remotely piloted aerial vehicles, and unpiloted aerial vehicles, exclusively used to fasten certain processes while reducing the risk to human lives.

 Aviation regulatory bodies such as the European Aviation Safety Agency (EASA) and the Federal Aviation Administration (FAA) have banned the use of commercially used drones keeping in view the safety of the citizens and the difficulties in managing such massive air traffic.

-However, the FAA has proposed a new set of rules for the use of such drones that allows flyers fly them during the day if they weigh up to 55 pounds, fly less than 100 mph and stay below 500 feet in the air.
+However, the FAA has proposed a new set of rules for the use of such drones that allows flyers to fly them during the day if they weigh up to 55 pounds, fly less than 100 mph, and stay below 500 feet in the air.